Saturday, July 25, 2020

 Another level of pixel beauty which honours the arcade game perfectly.

-Now, although this is a Pixel Art feature, I feel I cannot continue without mentioning the music by Wally Beben.
-I'm often amazed at what the YM can produce but I feel he knocked the ball out of the park with truly outstanding arcade-style sounds.
+Things aren't slowing down!
+The audio is amazing thanks to the creative efforts of Wally Beben.
+I'm often amazed at what the YM can produce but he knocked the ball out of the park with outstanding arcade-style sounds.
 His chip music truly does suit the gameplay and sounds ace.
 Check it out and click on the green arrow below...

 The CryptO'pinion?